girls-whocode/remote_admin/README.md

-# Remote Administrator 2.0 - A Glimpse into Empowered Management
+# ARROW 2.0 - A Glimpse into Empowered Management

 ## Table of Contents